Killing of Jason Corbett: Prosecution evidence

 Crime scene examiner Lieutenant Frank Young explained to the court that when he arrived at Corbett's house and was informed Molly had accused him of strangling her, he asked for permission to photograph her so as to record any injuries.
 After taking pictures from all angles, Young could not find evidence of any injuries.
 However, he had to instruct Molly to stop rubbing and tugging at her neck while he took the images.
 David Dillard, a former police officer, added that while Molly was sitting in his patrol car after the incident she was also rubbing her neck in a scrubbing motion, and that although she was making crying noises he did not observe any actual tears.
-Doctor Stuart James, an expert forensic scientist who performed bloodstain pattern analysis of the crime scene, testified that the first blows inflicted on Corbett could have occurred while he was laying in bed, as blood spatters were found inside the quilt and blood saturation marks were discovered inside the mattress.
+Dr. Stuart James, an expert forensic scientist who performed bloodstain pattern analysis of the crime scene, testified that the first blows inflicted on Corbett could have occurred while he was laying in bed, as blood spatters were found inside the quilt and blood saturation marks were discovered inside the mattress.
 Doctor James added that blood spatters on the walls indicated Corbett suffered multiple blows as he was falling to the floor, while the direction of blood spatters discovered on the inside hem of Thomas Martens' boxer shorts indicated Corbett's head was on the floor when those blows were struck.
-Doctor James also pointed out how blood drips on vacuum cleaner defied the laws physics by splattering sideways, which strongly suggested the crime scene had been altered before police arrived to photograph it.
+Doctor James also pointed out how blood drips on vacuum cleaner defied the laws of physics by splattering sideways, which strongly suggested the crime scene had been altered before police arrived to photograph it.

 Joanne Lowry, who worked with Thomas Martens at the United States Department of Energy for several years, testified that before Jason and Molly's wedding in 2011, Martens expressed dislike for Jason and the friends he had invited to the ceremony, describing them as rude and displaying very rowdy behavior.
 In another conversation two months before Corbett's death, Lowry claimed Martens had said to her: "That son-in-law, I hate him."
 Corbett's sister Tracey Lynch told the court that Jason was homesick around the time of his death and had planned to move back to Ireland so that his son could start high school there, and that Jason had mentioned returning over 12 months before he was killed.